sukhavasivyshnavi/AWS_python_demo/README.md

 ## 📁 Files
 - `upload_to_s3.py`: Uploads a file from local to an AWS S3 bucket
 - `demo_file.txt`: Sample file to be uploaded
-- `/screenshots/`: Images of EC2 & S3 setup
+- `/screenshots/`: Image of S3 setup